-PES: It would seem like with diversity of the sites in the US, it's a great opportunity to prove your worth.
-Is there a timetable to begin global expansion?
+PES: It would seem like with the diversity of the sites in the US, it's a great opportunity to prove your worth.
+What does the timetable look like to expand in other parts of the world?

-TM: We're getting almost daily inquiries from all over the world about when will the Renubot be available abroad.
-That's to be determined based on several key market-driven factors, but, yes, we'll be expanding at some point in the future.
+TM: We're getting almost daily enquiries from all over the world about when the Renubot will be available abroad.
+That's to be determined based on several key market-driven factors, but we'll be expanding at some point in the future.

-We continue to hone our understanding of vegetation management issues on utility-scale solar plants.
+Every day we continue to hone our understanding of vegetation management issues on utility-scale solar plants.
 Every solar site is different in its design and specifications, so the Renubot's ability to navigate precisely is a prerequisite, considering the limited space between the rows of panels and the wiring underneath.